Uniform Civil Code: Legal status and prospects

-UCC had been included in BJP's manifesto for the 1998 and 2019 elections and was even proposed for introduction in the Parliament for the first time in November 2019 by Narayan Lal Panchariya.
-Amid protests by opposition MPs, the bill although soon was withdrawn for making certain amendments.
-The bill was brought for a second time by Kirodi Lal Meena in March 2020 but was not introduced again.
-As per reports which emerged in 2020, the bill is being contemplated in BJP due to differences with RSS.
+UCC had been included in BJP's manifesto for the 1998 and 2019 elections, and was even proposed for introduction in the Parliament for the first time in November 2019 by Narayan Lal Panchariya.
+Amid protests by other MPs, the bill was soon withdrawn for making certain amendments.
+The bill was brought for a second time by Kirodi Lal Meena in March 2020, but was not introduced again.
+As per reports which emerged in 2020, the bill's specifics are being contemplated by the BJP due to its topical differences with the RSS.

-A plea was filed in the Delhi High Court which sought establishment of a judicial commission or a high level expert committee to direct central government to prepare a draft of UCC in three months.
-In April 2021, a request was filed to transfer plea to the Supreme Court so that filing of more such pleas throughout various high courts doesn't bring inconsistency throughout India.
-The draft would further be published on website for 60 days to facilitate extensive public debate and feedback.
+A plea was filed in the Delhi High Court which sought establishment of a judicial commission or a high level expert committee to direct the central government to prepare a draft of UCC in three months.
+In April 2021, a request was filed to transfer the plea to the Supreme Court so that filing of more such pleas throughout various high courts doesn't bring inconsistency throughout India.
+The draft would further be published on the website for 60 days to facilitate extensive public debate and feedback.

-In March 2022, the Uttarakhand government led by Pushkar Singh Dhami decided to work on the implementation of UCC in the state.
-However, the RSS leaderships have stated that any uniform civil code (UCC) should be “beneficial for all communities”’ and “well thought out, not hurried."
+UCC had been included in BJP's manifesto for the 2024 Indian general election, but cannot be implemented in 18th Lok Sabha as their National Democratic Alliance lost two-thirds majority in that general election, the required majority to amend The Constitution of India.

+Reactions

+Many political parties, ranging from opposition parties to the BJP's own allies in the NDA, have objected to calls for a uniform civil code by the BJP.
+Furthermore, the idea of the UCC has been opposed by many NGOs and organizations.

+A group from Nagaland warned that it will burn the houses of all the 60 legislators in the state if the UCC gets implemented in the state.
+The Nagaland Transparency, Public Rights Advocacy and Direct-Action Organisation opposed the idea of the UCC, saying it will erode local customs and traditions of tribes.
+The Hynniewtrep Youth Council from the state of Meghalaya said they will request the Law Commission not to implement the UCC.